John & Alma Baker

-John and Alma are engaged in church planting on the island of Mayotte.
-They are also working alongside the local ex-patriate church.
+John and Alma were engaged in church planting on the island of Mayotte.
+They also worked alongside the local ex-patriate church.

 John and Alma left their jobs as Primary School teachers in 2010 to serve with AIM on a TIMO team in Mayotte.
 When the team ended, they returned to the UK, where John completed the Cornhill training programme in Bible handling and preaching, and Alma taught English and maths to women in London’s East End.

 Mayotte is a small tropical island located in the Indian Ocean.
 It became an overseas department of France in 2011 and has since become the home of many immigrants from Africa and neighbouring islands.
 The language of the majority is Shimaore, the second most widely spoken native language is Kibushi.
 The vast majority of the population is Muslim.

 Find out more about the Indian Ocean Islands and the opportunities to serve there.

 They returned to Mayotte in 2016.
 The Bakers lived near the capital, in an area where lots of different immigrant populations live alongside the local Mahorais population.

 The people of Mayotte have been very resistant to the gospel.
 They live in communities which are outwardly harmonious and comfortable, but in reality are full of discord, family breakdown and confusion.